 Florence Iveson’s main practice areas are criminal and public law with a primary interest in extradition.
 She is described as “an exceptional advocate” in the Legal 500, and is ranked as a Tier 2 leading junior in international crime and extradition.
-She has received similar plaudits in Chambers and Partners, being described as an “excellent” junior, “energetic, knowledgeable and someone who cares deeply about her cases” and “always invested in the case and so committed, she goes above and beyond for the client.”
+She has received similar plaudits in Chambers and Partners, being described as an “outstanding” junior, “a persuasive advocate in her drafting as well as on her feet” and “always invested in the case and so committed, she goes above and beyond for the client.”

 Florence is regularly instructed in complex matters including Part 2 cases, dealing with both technical and human rights issues.